ngsankha/async-io/README.md

 This is a small minimalist library that wraps the standard C I/O functions for non-blocking I/O, providing a high-performance alternative.
 This was done as an experiment to see if JS programming style can be brought to C programming.
 Well, the answer is yes!

+The detailed API can be found on the [wiki page](https://github.com/sankha93/async-io/wiki/API).

 ## Building

 Just execute: